Voux · Home

 cp .env.example .env

 Open .env and set your settings.
 This is where you configure your admin login, site URL, port, and other options.
-You must set ADMIN_USERNAME + ADMIN_PASSWORD before running the server, and if you want to configure your own instance for development, add DEV_MODE=development.
-For more settings check Github
+You must set ADMIN_USERNAME + ADMIN_PASSWORD before running the server.

 4. Start Voux